-Trump fired back on Twitter following the debate.
+Trump fired back on Twitter after the debate.

 But it didn’t end there.

-While Kelly insisted she wouldn’t engage in a feud with Trump, she was quick to respond on social media after a series of attacks from the Republican front-runner.
+While Kelly insisted she wouldn’t engage in a feud with Trump, she was quick to respond on social media after a series of attacks from the then-GOP front-runner.

-At the beginning of February, Kelly called the feud she and her network have with Donald Trump “bizarre.”
+At the beginning of February, Kelly discussed the matter with ABC News.

 “It was bizarre because I became the story.
-He was so very focused on me that I became the story and, you know, you never want to be the story when you’re a news person,” Kelly told ABC’s George Stephanopoulos referencing the frayed relationship she has with the GOP presidential candidate.
-“You want to be covering the story so it was like an Alice-through-the-looking-glass experience.”
+He was so very focused on me that I became the story, and you know, you never want to be the story when you’re a newsperson,” she said.
+“You want to be covering the story, so it was like an ‘Alice Through the Looking Glass’ experience.”

 Kelly had a one-on-one interview with Trump that aired in early May, but before its release, she said it took her some time to find the right time to reach out to him.